nestjs-shopify/nestjs-shopify/docs/migrate-to-express-or-fastify-package.md

 yarn add @nestjs-shopify/fastify
 ```

-You will have to replace all occurences to `ShopifyFastifyModule` with `ShopifyExpressModule` in your application root module:
+You will have to replace all occurences to `ShopifyCoreModule` with `ShopifyFastifyModule` in your application root module:

 ```patch
 // app.module.ts